-Comments should be provided for each training goal.
+Supervisors: Comments should be provided for each training goal.
 Near the end of the rating form you will also have the opportunity to provide a narrative evaluation of the trainee's current level of competence.
+Please be sure to calculate the Goal rating of each section by right clicking in the space and choosing "Update Field."
+This will provide an average of each competency area.

-\Please note: Interns are expected to achieve a minimum of "3" (Good/Minimal supervision needed/Intern mid-placement level) on all competencies by midyear and a minimum rating of "4" (Very Good/Supervision rarely needed/Independent practice (postdoctoral) entry level) on all competencies on the final evaluation in order to successfully complete the program.
+^{}Please note: Interns are expected to achieve a minimum of "3" (Good/Minimal supervision needed/Intern midplacement level) on all competencies by midyear and a minimum rating of "4" (Very Good/Supervision rarely needed/Independent practice (postdoctoral) entry level) on all competencies on the final evaluation in order to successfully complete the program.
+Goals (I, II, III...)
+Objectives (1,2,3...), and Competencies (A,B,C...) are listed in that order on the evaluation form.